Volumes soar at Route Mobile Ltd counter

-Route Mobile Ltd clocked volume of 2.5 lakh shares by 10:47 IST on BSE, a 20.96 times surge over two-week average daily volume of 11948 shares
+Route Mobile Ltd recorded volume of 45.86 lakh shares by 14:14 IST on NSE, a 21.34 times surge over two-week average daily volume of 2.15 lakh shares

-Zensar Technologies Ltd, Suven Pharmaceuticals Ltd, Star Health & Allied Insurance Company Ltd, Tata Elxsi Ltd are among the other stocks to see a surge in volumes on BSE today, 24 January 2023.
+Medplus Health Services Ltd, Zensar Technologies Ltd, Happiest Minds Technologies Ltd, Indoco Remedies Ltd are among the other stocks to see a surge in volumes on NSE today, 24 January 2023.

 Powered by Capital Market - Live News